hshn/HshnNpmBundle/README.md

 ### 4. Installing node modules

-Place your `package.json` in the config directory, the default value for the config dir is `$yourBundle/Resources/npm`.
+Place your `package.json` in the npm directory, the default value for the npm dir is `$yourBundle/Resources/npm`.

 #### Example: